 The language courses offered by the World Languages and Literatures Department as well as the Classics Department and the Asian Studies Program will fulfill the requirement.
-Our Goals for Student Learning and Development call for our students to "communicate effectively," to "understand social and cultural diversity in national and global contexts," and to "interact effectively and collaboratively with individuals and across social identities,"
+Our Goals for Student Learning and Development call for our students to "communicate effectively," to "understand social and cultural diversity in national and global contexts," and to "interact effectively and collaboratively with individuals and across social identities."
+[See links to further resources at the end of the proposal.]